jcdavid21/infant_cry_classification/README.md

 ---

-## 📃 License
+## 📃 DEVELOPED BY JUAN CARLO DAVID

-MIT License – feel free to use and modify this project as needed.